nico-voe/landing-page-project/README.md

 # Landing Page Project

+## Description

+This is a basic landing page that uses Javascript to create a NavBar dynamically and to highlight sections when scrolled.
+The project uses HTML, CSS, and Javascript.

 ## Instructions

 1. The navigation menu is dynamically build.
 In testing, one more sections was added to check if the navigation menu expands automatically.